Author: Hanoof Al Naama

 Dubai is a city that attracts people from all over the globe, offering opportunities for career growth, business, and a high standard of living.
 If you are planning to move to Dubai or are already residing there, you may wish to bring your family along.
-To do this legally, you’ll need to secure dependent visas for your family members.
-Here, we’ll break down everything you need to know about dependent visas in Dubai, including the requirements, costs, and renewal processes, while exploring the role of the GDRFA unified number.
+To do this legally, you'll need to secure dependent visas for your family members.
+This comprehensive guide breaks down everything you need to know about dependent visas in Dubai, including the requirements, costs, and renewal processes, while exploring the role of the GDRFA unified number.

 A dependent visa allows expatriates residing in Dubai to sponsor their immediate family members, such as spouses, children, or parents, to live with them.
 This visa is an essential document that grants legal residency to dependents, enabling them to access services like healthcare, education, and banking.